SciCatProject/scicatlive/README.md

 SciCat has extra features as part of its core as well as integrating with external services.

 SciCat features that extend the backend are:
-* Jobs - this mechanism posts to a message broker, which can then trigger down stream processes.
-To use this a RabbitMQ server enabled.
+* Jobs - this mechanism posts to a [message broker](./services/backend/services/v3/services/rabbitmq/), which can then trigger [down stream processes](./services/backend/services/v3/services/archivemock/).
+To use this a RabbitMQ server is enabled.
-* Elasticsearch - creates an elasticsearch service to provide full text search in the backend.
+* [Elasticsearch](./services/backend/services/v4/services/elastic/) - creates an elasticsearch service to provide full text search in the backend.

 Services that can be integrated with SciCat are:
-* LDAP - authentication and authorization from an LDAP server
+* [LDAP](./services/backend/services/ldap/) - authentication and authorization from an LDAP server
-* OIDC - authentication and authorization using an OIDC provider
+* [OIDC](./services/backend/services/keycloak/) - authentication and authorization using an OIDC provider
-* SearchAPI - for better free text search in the metadata based on the PANOSC [search-api](https://github.com/SciCatProject/panosc-search-api/)
+* [SearchAPI](./services/searchapi/) - for better free text search in the metadata based on the PANOSC [search-api](https://github.com/SciCatProject/panosc-search-api/)
-* LandingPage - a public interface for published datasets [landingpage](https://github.com/SciCatProject/LandingPageServer)
+* [LandingPage](./services/landingpage/) - a public interface for published datasets [landingpage](https://github.com/SciCatProject/LandingPageServer)
-* JupyterHub - Adds an instance of JupyterHub which demonstrates ingestion and extraction of metadata using [pyscicat](https://scicatproject.github.io/pyscicat/).
+* [JupyterHub](./services/jupyter/) - Adds an instance of JupyterHub which demonstrates ingestion and extraction of metadata using [pyscicat](https://scicatproject.github.io/pyscicat/).

 To enable extra services configure them by:
 1. setting [docker compose env variables](https://docs.docker.com/compose/environment-variables/envvars-precedence/)